Jinming3/RecursiveRegulator/README.md

 In folder RecursiveRegulator, there are system examples ready to run.

 'update_{system}.py' generates varying system data to test the recursive regulator for adapting trained model.
-For example, update_EMPS.py, it will produce images to show the regulator's performance in different system conditions.
+For example, update_EMPS.py, will produce images to show the regulator's performance in different system conditions.

 If a nonlinear model doesn't exist when run "update.py", 'train_{system}.py' is to train and save nonlinear model under static condition into folder "models".